kon-ham/team_treehouse_sql_exercises/sql_exercises.md

     Order the books by the most recently published books at the top.
 Select all columns.

         `SELECT * FROM books ORDER BY first_published DESC;`

+- We're still using the library database there's a books table.
+There's a title, author, genre and first_published column.

+    Order all books by Genre and then by Title.
+Select all columns.

+        `SELECT * FROM books ORDER BY genre ASC, title ASC;`